 On September 2, 2021, Corning Civic Center Plaza, in the heart of Corning, NY will be reimagined as a social dance hub by NYC-based choreographers Mark Schmidt + Remi Harris.
 Part performance, part pop-up community dance party, The Civic Social will bring together 14 local artists along with their creative team, dance artist Martita Abril and DJ Krunk Pony.

-The Civic Social will design and activate the underused Corning Civic Center Plaza through structured improvisation and set material, including a line dance specifically created for Corning.
-With an ethos of “come as you are”, this dance installation reflects a shared value system of community, local pride, and individual expression.
+The Civic Social will design and activate the underused Corning Civic Center Plaza through structured improvisation and set material, including a line dan created for Corning.
+With a “come as you are” ethos, this dance installation reflects a shared community, local pride, and individual expression value system.
 We are beginning an unprecedented transition; we are getting back together after being apart for so long.
-So let’s rediscover the joy of social dance!
+So, let’s rediscover the joy of social dance!

 Presented by American Dance Asylum in partnership with Lift Up: Art Without Walls.
 Funded by NYS DanceForce, a NYSCA partner.

 Remi Harris + Mark Schmidt Time Piece performance (2020)